Pyrbu/ZNPCsPlus/README.md

 - Spigot 1.8 - 1.19.4
 - PlaceholderAPI (OPTIONAL)

-## Why is it better?
+## Why is it so good?
-This fork makes several improvements over the original including:
-- More performance-conscious code
-- Latest version support (1.19.4)
-- Fixes for long-running issues of the original plugin
+- 100% Packet Based - Nothing is ran on the main thread
-- Better stability
+- Performance & stability oriented code
+- Support for all versions from 1.8 to 1.19.4
 - Support for multiple different storage options (WIP)
-- Better command system (WIP)
+- Intuitive command system (WIP)

 ## Found a bug?
 Open an issue in the GitHub [issue tracker](https://github.com/Pyrbu/ZNPCsPlus/issues)